Saknet/FVH-3dbag-viewer-experiement/README.md

-# 3D BAG Viewer
+# 3D BAG Viewer for Forum Virium Helsinki experiements

-This is the repository for the components of the website and viewer of the 3D BAG.
-For general 3D BAG or data-related questions, issues see https://docs.3dbag.nl/en/contact/ .
+This is the repository fork of 3D BAG Viewer intended for 3D City Model experiements by [Forum Virium Helsinki](https://forumvirium.fi/en/)

 ## Installation
 ```